 - ADHD is usually diagnosed in childhood, but some people are not diagnosed until they are adults.

-- ADHD makes it difficult to manage your daily life, especially tasks that require organisation, planning and focus.
-It is often associated with alcohol, substance and drug abuse, contact with the criminal justice system and ongoing emotional, relationship, work and lifestyle difficulties.
+- ADHD can make it more difficult to manage your daily life, especially tasks that require organisation, planning and focus.

 - People with ADHD often have higher energy and creativity, and if channelled well, this can help you learn how to manage the more challenging aspects of adult ADHD.